todogroup/ospology/ospo-book/chapters/01-chapter.md

 [WHY] An OSPO serves as a vital bridge between an organization and the open source community, helping to ensure that the organization is a good steward of open source software and can reap the benefits of open source adoption while minimizing risks.

- OSPOs (as center of expertise) may comprise a framework built around some or all of the following aspects:

-* Set policies related to code use, distribution, selection, auditing, and other key areas
-* Provide education and training to internal and external stakeholders involved in open source activities
-* Ensure legal compliance
-* Promote community engagement

-OSPO (as a role) can include:

-* Open Source Enabler: OSPOs can help organizations navigate the cultural, process, and tool changes required to engage with the open source community effectively.
-This can involve educating teams/ units, establishing new processes and workflows, and adopting new tools and technologies.

-* Open Source Counselor: OSPOs can provide guidance and advice on the latest open source trends, licensing issues, and how to engage with open source projects, foundations, and communities.
-This can help organizations stay up-to-date with the rapidly changing open source landscape and ensure they are making informed decisions.

-* Open Source Advocate: OSPOs can promote the use and/or contribution of open source and best practices across different organizational units.
-This can help organizations realize the benefits of open source as well as engaging people to contribute to open source projects or start new ones.

-* Open Source Environmentalist: OSPOs can help organizations support and sustain open source projects in the long term by addressing issues such as security, maintenance, and project health.
-This can involve establishing policies and procedures for code review, security vulnerability management, and ongoing maintenance and support through funding and/or contributions.
-By doing so, OSPOs can help ensure that open source projects remain healthy and continue to benefit the wider community.

 ## History and Roots